-\$49B IN PAYMENTS to over 280,000 local businesses located across the United States
+\$44B IN PAYMENTS to over 320,000 local businesses located across the United States

-Each dot represents a business

-\$250,000 PER DAY

-is contributed to the local economy on average by a major motion picture shooting on location

-\$150,000 PER DAY

-on average by a single one-hour television episode shooting on location.

-The industry contributes significantly to the nation's overall economy.

-\$242B IN SALES

-in 2018.
-If the industry was a country, its GDP would rank 46th in the world according to World Bank nominal 2018 data.
+\$250,000 PER DAY is contributed to the local economy on average by a major motion picture shooting on location. \$150,000 PER DAY on average by a single one-hour television episode shooting on location.
+The industry contributes significantly to the nation's overall economy. \$253B IN SALES in 2019.
+If the industry was a country, its GDP would rank 45th in the world according to World Bank nominal 2019 data.
 The industry increases the tax base.

-\$28B IN PUBLIC REVENUES
+\$30B IN PUBLIC REVENUES

-generated from sales taxes on goods, state income taxes, and federal taxes including income tax, unemployment, Medicare and Social Security, based on direct employment in the industry.
+generated from sales taxes on goods, state income taxes, and federal taxes including income tax, unemployment, Medicare and Social Security, based on direct employment in the industry. \$10B in additional public revenues generated from corporate income taxes

 The industry is highly competitive around the world.

-\$16.3B IN EXPORTS
+\$17.3B IN EXPORTS

-\$9.4B IN TRADE SURPLUS
+\$9.6B IN TRADE SURPLUS

 The industry generated a positive balance of trade in every major market in the world.

 EXPORTS

+2.3x

 IMPORTS

 The industry runs a trade surplus larger than each of the telecommunications, transportation, insurance, and health related services sectors.

 of the total U.S. trade surplus in services

 Methodology

 Jobs & Wages Supported by the Industry

 Sourced from detailed U.S. Bureau of Labor Statistics (BLS) employment data.
 Direct jobs are calculated from classification codes fully associated with the film and TV industry, as well as industry-related jobs and wages from codes partially associated with the industry estimated by using adjustment factors based on SIC-NAICS bridges, and other updates.
 Total jobs are calculated using the RIMS II economic model of the U.S. Bureau of Economic Analysis (BEA), which captures indirect/induced effects, i.e. jobs and wages that rely on the industry, and some additional film/TV employment in other industries (e.g. retail).
-The current analysis is based on their latest model (2016).
-The national average comes from the BLS Quarterly Census of Employment and Wages (2018 Annual Wages per Employee).
+The current analysis is based on their latest model (2012 U.S. Benchmark I-O Data and 2018 Regional Data).
+The national average comes from the BLS Quarterly Census of Employment and Wages (2019 Annual Wages per Employee).

 Businesses Making Up the Industry

 Calculated based on Dun & Bradstreet business listings data by SIC classification code.

 Payments Made by the Industry

 Calculated using (1) submissions received from eight major studios covering vendor payments in the U.S. for the applicable year; (2) analysis of overall data on film and TV production by the U.S. film and TV industry.

 Tax Revenues Generated by the Industry

 Calculated by applying the appropriate national and local tax rates to wages and taxable vendor payments.
+Corporate taxes calculated based on information in annual reports from companies within the industry (2019).
+Information on federal and state current and deferred income tax figures were used where available, or total income tax if that was the only figure reported.

 Contribution to the Overall Economy

 Sourced from Census estimates of annual revenues from employer firms for the applicable classification codes.

 International Trade

-Sourced from the BEA report on U.S. Trade in Services.
-The report measures charges for the use of intellectual property by type.
-The film and television category covers the rights to display, reproduce and distribute motion picture and television programming.
+Sourced from the Bureau of Economic Analysis (BEA) report on U.S. Trade in Services, By Type of Service.
+Includes licenses to reproduce and/or distribute, rights to use, and "audiovisual originals" categories for movies and television programming.